foton/czech_post_b2b_client/README.md

   **And what services You will use for each parcel**, see [`documents/services_list.md`](./documents/services_list.md) and [`documents/parcels_type_and_services_restrictions.md`](./documents/parcels_type_and_services_restrictions.md).

-  Hashes used is srvice calls bellow:
+  Hashes used is service calls bellow:
   ```
     short_sender_data = { address: {
                             company_name: 'Oriflame',